juxor/afaq/markdown/secC1.md

 complaining that dissidents and radicals were and are biased.
 As Edward Herman points out:

-> _ "Back in 1849, the British economist Nassau Senior chided those defending trade unions and minimum wage regulations for expounding an 'economics of the poor.'
-The idea that he and his establishment confreres were putting forth an 'economics of the rich' never occurred to him; he thought of himself as a scientist and spokesperson of true principles.
-This self-deception pervaded mainstream economics up to the time of the Keynesian Revolution of the 1930s.
+> _"Back in 1849, the British economist Nassau Senior chided those defending
+> trade unions and minimum wage regulations for expounding an 'economics of
+> the poor.'
+The idea that he and his establishment confreres were putting
+> forth an 'economics of the rich' never occurred to him; he thought of
-Keynesian economics, though quickly tamed into an instrument of service to the capitalist state, was disturbing in its stress on the inherent instability of capitalism, the tendency toward chronic unemployment, and the need for substantial government intervention to maintain viability.
-With the resurgent capitalism of the past 50 years, Keynesian ideas, and their implicit call for intervention, have been under incessant attack, and, in the intellectual counterrevolution led by the Chicago School, the traditional laissez-faire ('let-the-fur-fly') economics of the rich has been re-established as the core of mainstream economics."_ [**The Economics of the Rich** ]
+> himself as a scientist and spokesperson of true principles.
+This self-
+> deception pervaded mainstream economics up to the time of the Keynesian
+> Revolution of the 1930s.
+Keynesian economics, though quickly tamed into an
+> instrument of service to the capitalist state, was disturbing in its stress
+> on the inherent instability of capitalism, the tendency toward chronic
+> unemployment, and the need for substantial government intervention to
+> maintain viability.
+With the resurgent capitalism of the past 50 years,
+> Keynesian ideas, and their implicit call for intervention, have been under
+> incessant attack, and, in the intellectual counterrevolution led by the
+> Chicago School, the traditional laissez-faire ('let-the-fur-fly') economics
+> of the rich has been re-established as the core of mainstream economics."_ [
+> **The Economics of the Rich** ]

 Herman goes on to ask _"[w]hy do the economists serve the rich?"_ and argues that _"[f]or one thing, the leading economists are among the rich, and others